-Kaspar David Naegele was born in Stuttgart, Germany; he moved to England in 1937 and to Canada shortly afterwards.
+Kaspar David Naegele was born in Stuttgart, Germany....
 He was an undergraduate at McGill, he took his Master's degree at Columbia in 1947 and his Doctorate at Harvard in 1952.
 He began his teaching career at Harvard, he served as Assistant Professor at the University of New Brunswick, and he joined the Department of Anthropology and Sociology at the University of British Columbia in 1954.
 Here he rose to the rank of Professor by 1963.
 He had enjoyed a year as Visiting Lecturer in Sociology at the University of Oslo.
-On April 1, 1964 he assumed the office of Dean of the Faculty of Arts; he had been a member of Senate since September 1963.
-He fell to his death February 6, 1965, at the age of 41.
+On April 1, 1964 he assumed the office of Dean of the Faculty of Arts; he had been a member of Senate since September 1963....

 His work in Sociology became known in many countries and guarantees his scholarly reputation.
 But it is as a teacher that he will be remembered at the University of British Columbia.
 His lectures were carefully prepared and clearly spoken; more than that, inside the classroom and outside he showed an unusual compassion for and understanding of his fellow men.
 Students are quick to sense these qualities and for some years he was ranked with the most respected and popular of professors.
 Among the most impressive tributes paid to him have been those by students, in private as well as in public.
 To be beloved by his students is the professor's highest goal.

 Naegele was a man who thought deeply about education and its problems; and he had ideas.
 The Deanship gave him the opportunity that he needed to put these ideas into practice.
-In his brief tenure he began many investigations and he initiated what he considered were necessary reforms.
-The office is burdensome, perhaps more burdensome than he had imagined; progress was slow and most of his undertakings are left unfinished.
-It is impossible to say what he would have made of the Deanship.
-What we know is that he was conscientious, that he worked hard, and that he was determined.
+In his brief tenure he began many investigations and he initiated what he considered were necessary reforms....
+He was conscientious, he worked hard, and he was determined....

 Chief Justice Nathan Nemetz was born in Winnipeg in 1913 and moved with his family to Vancouver when he was 10.
 He received a bachelor's degree in History at UBC in 1934 and was called to the Bar in 1937.